-WOODWORKING COURSES

 INTRODUCTION TO WOODWORKING

+Credit: 1.0 Prerequisites: None

 This introductory woodworking course acquaints the student with the essential principles of woodworking.
 Topics include, use of hand tools, portable power tools and basic machinery.
 Emphasis is placed on proper technique, safety and shop policies for the woodworking facility.
 Additional topics covered will be the use and creation of patterns, design and ergonomics.
 Students will complete a series of projects designed to develop primary woodworking skills.
 You will never have to buy another present again.

-FURNITURE MAKING
+ADVANCED WOODWORKING

+Credit: 1.0

 Prerequisites: Introduction to Woodworking

-Throughout time, the significance of furniture has evolved - not only is it a tool for humans, but in its finest form, it can be considered an art.
-In this course students investigate all aspects of furniture design, including materials, fabrication techniques, form, style, drawing, and production.
-Emphasis is placed on scale, human factors, and industrial application as well as ergonomics.
-Students will then design and produce a piece of furniture within a list of provided constraints and limitations.
+Woodworking in its finest form can be considered an art.
+In this course, students will refine and gain increasingly sophisticated woodworking skills.
+They will design, plan, and construct products that require the application, transfer, deepening, and combining of woodworking concepts.
+Through hands-on learning, students will learn intricate joinery and finishing skills.
+They will engage in iterative design to create products with enhancements such as multiple types of wood or moving parts.
+Students will engage in the planning process, including the decision making behind selecting wood, pricing lumber, and prototyping projects.
+Students will use a variety of tools including a CNC router.

 DIGITAL MEDIA COURSES

-MEDIA ARTS
+MEDIA ARTS Credit: 1 Prerequisites: None Notes: Fulfills the one credit art/music requirement

 This course is a unique introduction to the visual arts by way of media and digital technology.
 Students interested in tapping the potential of technology and new media for artistic expression will learn to use the computer as a creative tool to solve artistic challenges.
 Students will learn to appreciate, analyze and create original art using their understanding of the elements and principles of design.
 Adobe Photoshop, Adobe Illustrator, scanners, digital cameras, iPads and more will be used to assist them in the design process.
 Innovative projects will link traditional art with media and technology to reflect student passions and interests in media, graphic design, animation, computer art and related arts.